 Access to Public Businesses and Activities

 Everyone has the right to go into and use private businesses that are open to the public no matter if they have a disability or not.
-The ADA says businesses have to do things to help make sure people with disabilities can get the same things and services as people without disabilities.
+The Americans with Disabilities Act (ADA) says businesses must do things to help make sure people with disabilities can get the same things and services as people without disabilities.
+(People with disabilities also have the same rights under the Illinois Human Rights Act.)

 You have a right to access and use the same public spaces and businesses as everybody else.
 Read below to learn more.